deltdev322/scheduler/README.md

 Work is distributed across frames using the scheduler's adaptive frame budget.

 # That means:
-1. 50% lower average frame time
+1. 50% lower average frame time.
 2. Heavy tasks are spread across 3x more frames, preventing sudden spikes.
 3. Instead of blocking frames with large bursts of work, the scheduler maintains a consistent execution budget.